History of Colorado ManREACH

 Also during 2005, Colorado ManREACH created a steering committee comprised of community members to assist with organizing, marketing and managing various programmatic tasks.
 The committee convened for a planning retreat in December near Boulder.
 It was at this retreat that committee members developed the core principles and values for the ManREACH program, as well as the framework for the ManREACH curriculum.
 Additionally, ideas about how to sustain the ManREACH program emerged, including a suggestion to file for tax-exempt non-profit status in order to become eligible for other sources of funding in addition to those received from CDPHE.

-In 2006, CDPHE contracted with Q-Quest LLC to provide the Steering Committee with administrative support and capacity building services needed to further develop the program and coordinate three statewide events.
-WestCAP acted as fiscal agent for the food and lodging for statewide gatherings.
-Two additional contractors were hired to work on other outreach activities.
+In 2006, Colorado ManREACH further developed its programming, implemented additional outreach activities and coordinate three statewide events.
 The first gathering of 2006 was to be held in July at a retreat near Pueblo, but was canceled due to a hostile reaction from some individuals who did not want gay men to use their facility.
 The second was held on the Grand Mesa in August.
 Forty-three men attended this unnamed event.
 It was at this gathering that the ManREACH curriculum was piloted.
 The third gathering, Harvest, was held in October near Boulder and was attended by 48 men.
 The Harvest theme was chosen to remind us to celebrate the bounty of our lives and, ultimately, that we reap what we sow.
 It remained fairly consistent in 2006 that each gathering was approximately one half returning guests, and one half new arrivals

 A New Chapter